Create and Manage a Digital Cookbook and Meal Planning System with Notion

 • Source: Origin of the recipe (e.g., cookbook, website).

-Feel free to add more columns such as dietary tags or difficulty level.
-You can also use Notion’s relation property to link ingredients directly from your Ingredients database.
+Feel free to add more columns, such as dietary tags or difficulty level.
+You can now use Notion’s relation property to link each recipe directly to entries in your Ingredients database, and use rollup properties to display aggregated information like total calories or ingredient counts.

 Ingredient Database